 E.F.
 Hutton & Co. isn't the only venerable brand to rise again in the advisory industry.

-Radnor Capital Management LLC, the old-school wealth management shop based in Wayne, Pa., is back — this time as an independent registered investment adviser using the Dynasty Financial Partners LLC platform.
+Radnor Capital Management LLC, an old-school wealth management shop based in Wayne, Pa., is back — this time as an independent registered investment adviser using the platform of Dynasty Financial Partners LLC.

-Three other former Radnor team members — Andrea Funk, Elisabeth Schwan and Pat Barlow — also have joined the firm.
+Three other former Radnor team members — Pat Barlow, Andrea Funk and Elisabeth Schwan — also have joined the firm.